Daily Quizzes

 The actual revolution in the conception of the concept of gravity was achieved in the late 17 th century through the contributions of Sir Isaac Newton.
-Newton came up with the law of universal gravitation which held that all masses have a pulling force on all masses.
-This force is dependent on two items; the mass of the items and the distance between them.
+Newton came up with the law of universal gravitation, which held that all masses have a pulling force on all masses.
+This force is dependent on two items: the mass of the items and the distance between them.

 Where: